 - Twilio-Python for SMS support (tested to work with >=5.4.0)

 - Flask for the Dashboard (tested to work with >=0.11)

 - Requests (tested to work with >=2.10.0)

 - ezIBpy (IbPy wrapper, tested to work with >=1.12.63)

 - Latest Interactive Brokers’ TWS or IB Gateway installed and running on the machine

 - MySQL Server installed and running with a database for QTPyLib

-QTPyLib is distributed under the GNU Lesser General Public License v3.0.
-See the LICENSE.txt file in the release for details.
 QTPyLib is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.